Course Code: ax6

 In this course, you'll explore Microsoft Excel's sometimes-overlooked and advanced features.
 You'll learn how to use data analysis tools and techniques to improve your decision making and practice generating accurate data more quickly.
 By the end of this course, you'll be well prepared to contribute more value to your organization with your advanced understanding of Excel.
 To kick things off, you'll spend this first lesson learning how you can modify Excel to streamline processes and make your work easier.
 You'll use the Excel Options dialog box to customize some of Excel's behind-the-scenes behavior, set up your Quick Access Toolbar, and take a look at the status bar and its customizable features.
 Mastering these processes will lay the foundation for your exploration of advanced topics throughout the course.

 In this lesson, you'll explore some great table management features in Excel, learn how to use data forms with Excel databases, and look at a few alternative database techniques.
-You'll be glad to know that formatting and working with tables has gotten much easier in this latest version of Excel.
+You'll be glad to know that working with tables has become much easier in this latest version of Excel.
 Now, instead of applying filters, total rows, and formats separately, you can perform these actions through a single user interface.
 You'll also learn how data forms provide a more user-friendly method for adding, deleting, and editing records in a table, and practice using a data form to search for and view records that match specific criteria.
 The lesson will wrap things up with a brief look at some of the practical applications for data forms.

 In this lesson, you'll tackle data validation techniques—your first line of defense against incorrect or missing data and the logical next step after data forms.
 You'll practice using whole number, decimal, date, time, list, and other forms of validation.
-After that, you'll explore the possibilities of custom validation, which allows you to apply validation on a cell or range of cells based on a formula you create.
+After that, you'll explore the possibilities of custom validation, which allows you to apply validation to a cell or range of cells based on a formula you create.
 The possibilities for using it are limitless!
 You'll also learn how to create input messages and error alerts to guide the user's data entry, how to keep track of validation rules, and how to apply a custom validation rule to other cells so that you don't have to create it all over again.

 In the first three lessons, you learned what you might call intro-level advanced Excel topics, and now it's time to head into more complex territory.
 So in this lesson, you'll start working with custom controls—graphical objects that help facilitate data input and are sure to impress users.
 You'll start by getting your Ribbon set up to work with custom controls and then walk through some practice exercises.
 You'll learn how to create standard and drop-down list boxes, check boxes, option buttons, and group boxes.
 You'll also master the process of creating a dynamic list box, which allows you to control the values in one list box based on the values chosen by your user in a separate custom control.